 This is just a glimpse into the realities of living on an island in the Caribbean.
 Life here is wonderful, but – just like life everywhere! – there are limitations and realities you should understand before you take the leap.

 Nowhere is perfect.
-But this Caribbean island paradise sure feels mostly perfect to me and to my family.
+But this Caribbean island paradise sure feels mostly perfect to me.

 I’m always happy to talk about living in Roatan and the realities of daily life and doing business here, so get in touch and let’s talk about your potential move.
 I always want my clients to feel like friends…after all, we’re about to be neighbors on this tiny little rock.